KARTIKHULLUR/M2-EmbSys/project/5_Report/readme.md

 - In addition motor shall be ON  when the temperatere is increased than the rated value and fan shall be turned OFF when the temperature is under the rated value which requires a relay.

+- Furthermore Light is turned ON based on the signal received by the LDR sensor.

 - Led is blinked when Motion sensor detects any  moving object inside/entrance of the home to alert the owner in case of intrusion.